-On today’s date in 1610, Samuel de Champlain, 40, signed a marriage contract with 12-year-old Hélène Boullé, daughter of Nicolas Boullé, a wealthy secretary to King Louis XIII.
+On today’s date in 1610, Samuel de Champlain, 40, signed a marriage contract with 12-year-old Hélène Boullé, who was the daughter of Nicolas Boullé, a wealthy secretary to King Louis XIII.

 According to David Hackett Fischer’s 2009 biography, Champlain’s Dream, Boullé’s father was “a man of the high bourgeoisie in Paris, with a job at the very heart of the royal regime.”